ryanmahan/ryanmahan.github.io/content/blog/apiUx.md

 ## Consistency

+TODO: Graphic on consistency's effect on learning curves.

-When it comes to users learning how to use your API, the easiest way to kickstart their learning is to take advantage of their pre-existing knowledge.
-Let's look at a few social media endpoints for programmatically creating a status update:
+By being consistent with the industry standards and within our own API, we can leverage user's past experiences to decrease our APIs learning curve.
+For an example of industry standard endpoints, let's look at a few social media endpoints for programmatically creating a status update:

 | Platform         | Endpoint                                              |
 |------------------|-------------------------------------------------------|